 The maximum number of characters in a full JACK port name including the final NULL character.
-This value is a constant jack.set_error_function(callback=None)
+This value is a constant.

 A port's full name contains the owning client name concatenated with a colon (:) followed by its short name and a NULL character.